Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 4

 "Copse Avenue" marked on

-a fallen board - Wakers
+a fallen board - Walkers

 trench led off it.
-And the O.G
+And the O.G.

 trenches were traceable by the old